Therapy for Trauma in NYC

 It’s possible to think back on what happened through a more neutral lens and not have to go through the whirlwind of emotions that typically come up alongside your memories.
 It’s possible to revisit painful places in reality or situations in your head and feel only a slight tug of discomfort.
 It’s possible to rid yourself of negative self-beliefs such as “I’m unlovable,” “I’m invisible,” or “It’s always my fault.”

 With time, trust, and hard work (plus maybe a few tears along the way), we’ll unravel the tangled web of trauma and shed its physical and emotional weight.
-This is a future where you’re no longer defined by your past but empowered by your resilience.

 We Specialize in Therapy for Trauma in NYC and Across New York State

-Our therapists help you process trauma in a way that feels safe, manageable, and actually healing—not just like rehashing painful memories.
+Our therapists help you process trauma in a way that feels safe, manageable, and actually healing (not just like rehashing painful memories).

-Just select a therapist, book a free consultation in a few clicks, and show up as you are.
+Select a therapist, book a free consultation in a few clicks, and show up as you are.

 Senior Therapist & FOUNDER